canonical/sphinx-docs-starter-pack/docs/contribute/test-ulwazi-theme.md

 * Hard way -- Adapt your existing configuration by adding all required values.

 We strongly recommend trying the first option (the simple way) first as it proved to be faster and less troublesome, yet enough for testing the theme.
-Choose the hard way if your project already has significant `conf.py` customisation that would be difficult to recreate from the default Ulwazi configuration.
+Choose the hard way if your project already has significant `conf.py` customisation that would be difficult to recreate from the Sample `conf.py` for Ulwazi.

-## The simple way
+### The simple way

 Here is the simple way of trying Ulwazi:

-1. Copy the [Default Ulwazi configuration](https://github.com/canonical/ulwazi/blob/main/docs/default-conf.py) file inside your documentation folder.
+1. Copy the [Sample `conf.py` for Ulwazi](https://github.com/canonical/ulwazi/blob/main/docs/default-conf.py) file inside your documentation folder.
 2. Rename the old `conf.py` to some other name, like `old-conf.py`.
-3. Rename the Default Ulwazi configuration file to `conf.py`.
+3. Rename the sample configuration file to `conf.py`.
 4. Open the old and new files side by side and update relevant values in the new configuration file for your specific product and documentation.

-## The hard way
+### The hard way

 The following instructions describe the modifications needed to support Ulwazi in an existing `conf.py` file.
 Use this approach if you want to preserve as much of your original `conf.py` as possible, for example in a heavily customised deployment or when troubleshooting a configuration issue.

 For an example of all the changes, see the [Charmed Apache Kafka Ulwazi PR](https://github.com/canonical/kafka-operator/pull/444/files#diff-85933aa74a2d66c3e4dcdf7a9ad8397f5a7971080d34ef1108296a7c6b69e7e3).

-### Set the theme
+#### Set the theme

 Tell Sphinx to use Ulwazi as the theme: